Charmed Spark K8s

 Set up spark-client snap and service accounts

 When Spark jobs are run on top of Kubernetes, a set of resources like service account, associated roles, role bindings etc. need to be created and configured.
-To simplify this task, the Charmed Spark solution offers the spark-client
+To simplify this task, the Charmed Apache Spark solution offers the spark-client

 .